Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = v0.9.3 =
 * Added tooltips to question markings.
-* Added more info link to native Wordpress widgets removal utility.
+* Added more info link to native WordPress widgets removal utility.
 * Added more info link to Heartbeat API utility.
 * Changed Description on Heartbeat API utility.
 * Added more info link to oEmbed utility.